retroelec/T-HMI-C64/README.md

 3. After the app has been downloaded, a message appears which allows you to open the file.
    Click on open and follow the on-screen instructions to complete the installation.

-### Build emulator for Linux
+### Build emulator for Linux / Mac / Windows

-To build the Linux version, you need to have the GNU C++ compiler and GNU Make installed.
+To build the Linux / Mac version, you need to have the GNU C++ compiler and GNU Make installed.
 You also need the SDL2 development libraries, which can be installed with:
-sudo apt install libsdl2-dev
+Linux: sudo apt install libsdl2-dev
+Mac: brew install sdl2

 Once the dependencies are installed, you can compile the emulator using:
-make c64linux
+Linux: make c64linux
+Mac: make c64mac

-To start the emulator, run ./c64linux in a shell.
+The emulator can be started using ./c64linux / ./c64mac in a shell.
-Press RightShift + H in the emulator window to display a simple help page on the emulated C64 screen.

-### Build emulator for Mac

-Install the GNU C++ compiler, GNU Make aud the SDL2 development libraries and compile using:
-make c64mac

-### Build emulator for Windows

 Follow these steps to build the emulator for Windows: